Notes on the Geography of Sri Lanka: Kandy: Palaces and Medamahanuwara

 The veranda kept the facade and its decorative plaster in deep shade.

 Some parts of the palace are still in use by the government, but this section is now part of the national museum, displaying here an elaborate floor lamp that looks like a timber turned on a lathe but is actually of fired clay.

 Heavy Kandyan roofs demanded massive columms and beams, with capitals to match.

 We've driven east for about an hour to the small town of Medamahanuwara, then walked for 10 minutes to this stone monument.
 The path is poorly marked, because this isn't a place dear to Kandyan hearts: it's where their last king, fleeing Kandy and seeking refuge, instead surrendered to trackers who turned him over to British captivity.
 Indeed, were it up to the Kandyans, there would be no monument at all.
 The stone was instead placed by the government agent in Kandy in 1908, almost a century after Sri Wikrama Rajasinha was captured in 1815.
 He was taken to exile in India, where he died in 1830.

 The king is remembered by Kandyans as a tyrant, which helps to explain why he was captured by his own people.
-Their commander, Eheylapola, had his own motive: revenge.
+Their commander, Eheylapola, had his own motive.
 The king had earlier tried to punish him for insurrection.
 Failing to capture him, the king had instead ordered the execution of Eheylapola's wife and young children.
-Their courage facing death is legendary in Sri Lanka today, although the king himself, when assailed by the British for such barbarity, insisted that he had acted according to Kandyan law and custom.
+Their courage facing death is legendary in Sri Lanka today, although when assailed by the British for such barbarity, the king insisted that he had acted according to Kandyan law and custom.